-\In relation to anxiety, a lower score represents lower levels of anxiety and is therefore more positive Source: ONS - People Population and Community / Wellbeing
+\In relation to anxiety, a lower score represents lower levels of anxiety and is therefore more positive

+Source: ONS - People Population and Community / Wellbeing

-Just under a half of residents say they've been feeling optimistic about the future often or all of the time (48%) a decrease from previous surveys (54% in 2021, 66% in 2018)
+Just over a half of residents say they've been feeling optimistic about the future often or all of the time (54%) a decrease from previous survey (66%)

-- Optimism is slightly higher among younger residents than older residents - Optimism is significantly lower among unemployed and permanently sick/disabled residents - Optimism is highest among those who are home owners or share ownership, and lowest among those who social rent
+- Optimism is slightly higher among younger residents than older residents - Optimism is lower among unemployed and permanently sick/disabled residents - Optimism is highest among those who private rent and home owners, and lowest among those who social rent

-- Haringey Life satisfaction decreased by 4.8% in the last year, far worse than SN's (-0.9%) and London (-1.5%).
-Haringey reported levels 10% above London just before the pandemic, but is now 6% lower. - At the same time Feeling Worthwhile also fell significantly in the last year (-4.4%), worse than SN's (-1.4%) and London (-1%) again, though Happiness levels have marginally increased (0.6%).
-Anxiety levels increased slightly (0.6%), though this was less than SN's and London (2.4% and 1.8%), and levels remain lower than both comparators overall, and 10% lower than during the pandemic. - More recently in our Residents' survey just under a half (48%) of residents said they'd been feeling optimistic about the future often or all of the time.
+- Haringey Life satisfaction increased by 2.1% in the last year, though this is a smaller increase than both SN's (3.4%) and London (2.6%).
+Haringey reported levels 10% above London just before the pandemic, but is now 2% lower. - At the same time Feeling Worthwhile fell a fraction (0.3%), while Happiness increased marginally (0.5%).
+Anxiety levels fell 10.7% following their 20% increase last year, bringing Haringey back to being lower than London and its SN's - More recently in our Residents' survey just over a half (54%) of residents said they'd been feeling optimistic about the future often or all of the time.
 There was, however, substantial variation among different groups, as seen opposite. - A UK-wide study found that all minority ethnic groups have lower life satisfaction than those of white ethnicity, linked to socio-economic status and levels of deprivation.
 (Source: ISER).

-Source: Residents' Survey 2024
+Source: Residents' Survey 2021